newjersey/innovation.nj.gov/content/_projects/business-navigator.md

 ### Innovation In Action

-With the user at the heart of every decision, OOI has transformed how businesses interact with New Jersey State government with a focus on ease and convenience.
+With the user at the heart of every decision, OOI has transformed how businesses interact with NJ State government with a focus on ease and convenience.
 That means serving up all the information businesses need in a digestible, actionable format rather than placing the burden on businesses to search across multiple agencies.
 It also means streamlining policies and enabling data-sharing across agencies, so businesses can complete transactions without needing several accounts and individual forms from different agencies.

 ### Impact + Metrics